stuarthayhurst/gnome-shell-spotify-artwork-fixer/README.md

 !["Now Playing" notification with artwork](./gnome-spotify-with-artwork.png)

+## Missing album art after installation
+ - This is most likely due to a bug in GNOME Shell
+ - As a work around, run `sudo setcap -r /usr/bin/gnome-shell`

 ## Installing
  - The extension can be installed [here](https://extensions.gnome.org/extension/4055/spotify-artwork-fixer/)
  - Alternatively, it can be built and installed from source: